JuaniVilla02/personal_expenses_app/README.md

 # Personal expenses app
-The attached files **DO NOT** work as a standalone project, they are just the code I wrote (lib folder), pubspecs (packages used) and the assets (fonts to add style to the app).
+The attached files **DO NOT** work as a standalone project, they are just the code I wrote (lib folder), pubspecs (dependencies) and the assets (fonts to add style to the app).

 To give the app a try:
 -  [Download the Flutter SDK and Android Studio](https://docs.flutter.dev/get-started/install).